 |Alma Mater:||Troy State|

-Prior to Frady’s arrival, the GSU program had achieved just two winning seasons in its history and had never won more than 31 games in any year.
+Frady was named the Panthers’ eighth head coach in June 2006, and at that time, the GSU program had achieved just two winning seasons in its history and had never won more than 31 games in any year.
 But since he took the reins for the 2007 campaign, he has guided the Panthers to six winning seasons, all with 30 or more wins.
 Along the way he has steered the program through three different conferences, including Georgia State’s move into the highly-competitive Sun Belt Conference in 2013-14.